Did you just find out that you’re going to be induced?

 Inducing The First Stage of Labor

-The first stage of labor corresponds to being 0 cm dilated, to 10 cm dilated.
+The first stage of labor corresponds to when you are 0 cm dilated, to 10 cm dilated.

-It can be broken up into 2 parts, the Latent Phase & The Active Phase
+It is broken up into 2 parts, the Latent Phase & The Active Phase

 The Latent Phase